10 File Management Tips to Keep Your Electronic Files Organized

 Wherever the documents are stored it is important to keep them organized and up-to-date.
 The goal of electronic file management is to ensure that you can find what you're looking for, even if you're looking for it years after its creation.

 Most business folks have at one time or another been in the embarrassing position of having a customer call and not being able to quickly locate the relevant invoice or other important customer documents.
+Equally annoying is scrambling around at year-end trying to find documents pertaining to company accounts for the accountant or even worse, the taxman.

 Proper organization of digital documents is especially critical in a shared environment - if one of your employees is absent (temporarily or permanently!) you should be able to easily locate any documents created or managed by that person.
+(Note that potential loss of data issues with disgruntled, departing employees is one more reason to protect your business data.
+See 6 Rules of Business Data Protection).

 These file management tips will help you keep your files accessible: